Jewish Brigade: Creation

 The New York Times quoted The Rev. Dr. Israel Goldstein that the British announcement of the creation of a Jewish Brigade "is a belated but nevertheless welcome token of recognition of the Jewish part in the war effort, particularly the contribution of Jewish Palestine."
 The Manchester Guardian lamented, "The announcement that a Jewish Brigade will fight with the British Army is welcome, if five years late.
 One regrets that the British Government has been so slow to seize a great opportunity."

 Military engagements

-In October 1944, under the leadership of Brigadier Ernest F. Benjamin, the brigade group was shipped to Italy and joined the British Eighth Army in November, which was engaged in the Italian Campaign under the 15th Army Group.
+In October 1944, under the leadership of Brigadier Ernest F. Benjamin, the brigade group was shipped to Italy.
+It joined the British Eighth Army in November, which was engaged in the Italian Campaign under the 15th Army Group.